The story behind Scuttled Gin

-Our special edition Scuttled Gin has been created to mark the centenary of the scuttling of the WWI German High Seas Fleet in Scapa Flow on 21st June 1919.
+Scuttled Gin, a special Orkney gin was launched in December 2018, to mark the centenary of the scuttling of the WWI German High Seas Fleet in Scapa Flow on 21st June 1919.

 The concept for a Scapa 100 Gin came from local dive boat skipper and Scapa 100 Initiative founder Emily Turton.
 She said: “I approached Adelle and Stuart with the idea of a Scapa 100 Gin and they were really enthusiastic.
 It has been great to share the German Fleet’s story with them and to be the inspiration behind Scuttled Gin is quite an honour.

-A percentage of the profits from the sale of each bottle of Scuttled Gin will go to supporting Scapa 100 projects.
+A percentage of the profits from each bottle of Scuttled Gin go to supporting Scapa 100 projects.

 The German Fleet and Scapa Flow